This article will show you how to create a 3D online globe using MapTiler Engine.

 The easiest way to create an online 3D globe from an image is to prepare the texture of the whole world.
-The image needs to have a 2:1 aspect ratio to account for 360 degrees of longitude and 180 degrees of latitude total.
-In this tutorial, we'll use the "Cassini Terrestrial and Celestial Globes 1790 - 1792" dataset from the David Ramsey's website.
+The image needs to have a 2:1 aspect ratio to account for 360 degrees of longitude and 180 degrees of latitude in total.
+In this tutorial, we'll use the "Cassini Terrestrial and Celestial Globes 1790 - 1792" dataset from David Ramsey's website.

-Rendering the map with MapTiler Desktop
+Rendering the map with MapTiler Engine

-In most cases, the file should contain the geolocation metadata that MapTiler Desktop will automatically parse.
+In most cases, the file should contain the geolocation metadata that MapTiler Engine will automatically parse.
 If that's the case, you can proceed by clicking the "Export" button.
 However, if your source data do not contain the geolocation information, you'll see the "No coordinates" or "No geolocation" values in the menu located in the right-hand side of the window.
 If that happens, choose the coordinate system from the "Coordinates" menu.
 Most probably, you'll want to use the WGS84 coordinate system, which can be chosen directly from the drop-down menu.

 Then, set the correct geolocation for your image.
 To cover the whole world, choose the "Bounding box" option from the "Geolocation" menu and input the values: -180 -90 180 90.